Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

     -   It must be unique in the data control provider and it is given as a string of 1 or more components, separated by a slash ("/") character.
 -   Type
     -   You can use Tizen .NET applications that provide their own data structure table and implement the SQL-type data control provider using a database file.
-    -   You can use Tizen .NET applications that provide their own key-value pairs data structure map and implement the map-type data control provider using registry file or collection map classes.
+    -   You can use Tizen .NET applications that provide their own key-value pairs data structure map and implement the map-type data control provider using a registry file or collection map classes.
 -   Data schema
     -   SQL-type data control exports column names and types of the data structure table.
     -   Map-type data control exports key names and types of the data structure map.